 These forecasts are why so many retail CEOs are prioritizing eCommerce growth over other sales channels in the year ahead.
-By recognizing today’s emerging trends that are shaping the last mile, retailers can capitalize on today’s eCommerce business growth — while overcoming hurdles in the retail order fulfillment process that jeopardize profiles, scalability and the customer experience.
+By recognizing today’s emerging trends that are shaping the last mile, retailers can capitalize on today’s eCommerce business growth — while overcoming hurdles in the retail order fulfillment process in order to reduce costs and improve the customer experience.

 Retail fulfillment challenges

-Consumers want more control over how they shop and control that experience, and that preference for control has become more ingrained during the pandemic.
+Consumers want more convenience and control over their order fulfillment.
+That preference has become more ingrained during the pandemic.

 Yet, as order volumes soared, so did consumers’ expectations.
 This pressure revealed cracks in companies’ capacity to adapt — while magnifying roadblocks to satisfying today’s retail customers.